mingleiR/test/index.md

 The content list of the procedure is shown below.
 1. Sequence analysis
-  -  Filter and trim metagenomic reads
+  -  Clean metagenomic reads
   -  Assemble metagenomic reads and predict CDS
   -  Reconstruct metagenome-assembled genomes (MAGs)
-  -  Identify species groups (SGs) using rpS3 gene
+  -  Identify species groups (SG) using rpS3 gene
-  -  Link the SG to MAGs
+  -  Screen the representative SG with MAGs
-  -  Estimate functional traits for representative MAGs
+  -  Estimate functional traits for the representative SG

 2. Statistical analysis
   -  Calculate the community-weighted means (CWM) of functional traits
-  -  Identify the key functional traits
+  -  Identify the key functional traits through trait-environment relationship (TER)
+  -  Calculate the index of environmental adaptation based on TER
+  -  Fit the relationships of the species' index and its niche optima

 ## 1. Sequence analysis

-### 1. Filter and trim metagenomic reads
+### 1-1.
+Clean metagenomic reads

-#### 1-1.
+#### 1-1-1.
 Detect the potential adapter and contamination

 ```
 fastq_f=$1